elysiajs/documentation/docs/handler.md

 }))
 ```

-Ofcourse, as KingWorld map the value to `Response`.
+Ofcourse, as Elysia map the value to `Response`.

 But you can also return a `Response` if you really want to.
 ```typescript